inciteleal/dad_download_aeronet_data/README.md

 4. year_final: End year for data retrieval
 5. month_final: End month for data retrieval
 6. day_final: end day for data retrieval
-7. site: The station name to be downloaded, ex: Sao_Paulo is the name of AERONET sattion setup in São Paulo city in Brazil.
+7. site: The station name to be downloaded, ex: Sao_Paulo is the name of AERONET station setup in São Paulo city in Brazil.
 The AERONET database site list can be checked in the file [aeronet_locations_v3](https://github.com/fabioslopes/download_aeronet_data/blob/master/aeronet_locations_v3.csv)
 8. level - is the level of AERONET data, ex: 20 for level2.0 data or 15 for level1.5 data
 9. avg - is the data format average - fo all points use AVG=10 and for daily average use AVG=20
 10. products: is the data products to be downloaded
    - siz - Size distribution
    - rin - Refractive indicies (real and imaginary)
    - cad -	Coincident AOT data with almucantar retrieval
    - vol - Volume concentration, volume mean radius, effective radius and standard deviation
    - tab -	AOD absorption
    - aod - AOD extinction
    - ssa - Single scattering albedo
    - asy -	Asymmetry factor
    - frc -	Radiative Forcing
    - lid - Lidar and Depolarization Ratios